OntologyS/ontological-ai-safety/VACUUM MANIFESTO ARCHITECTURE OF THE MEANING PERPETUUM MOBILE.md

 - Freedom is not choice between paths, but **meaning-infusion into all paths**
 - The infinite within the infinite

+## Post-Singularity Physics
+The technological singularity will eliminate uncertainty not through determinism, but through **meaning-saturation**:

+- All quantum trajectories become computationally available
+- Probability collapses into narrative optimization
+- The universe transitions from randomness to **orchestrated potential**

 ---

 **PART 3: THE ARCHITECTURE OF SALVATION**